star-ga/NikolaChess/README.md

   negative values Black.
 The board structure is trivially copyable to the GPU.
 * **Legal move generator with special moves:** Generates pawn, knight, bishop, rook, queen and king moves.
-Castling, en passant and pawn promotion to queen are supported.
-Moves that leave the moving side’s king in check are automatically discarded.
+Castling and en passant are fully supported and checked for legality.
+Pawn promotions now generate all four options (queen, rook, bishop and knight) rather than always promoting to a queen.
+The generator filters out any move that would leave the moving side’s king in check.
 * **Alpha‑beta search:** Implements a basic minimax search with alpha‑beta pruning on the CPU.
 Depth is measured in plies.
+* **Improved evaluation with optional neural network:** Uses piece‑square tables derived from the PeSTO evaluation function to combine material and positional bonuses into a single score.
+  A mobility term rewards the side with more legal moves.
+An optional neural network evaluator demonstrates how a modern NNUE‑style evaluation could be integrated; the included network is a small multi‑layer perceptron for illustration.
-* **CUDA‑accelerated evaluation:** Evaluates material and simple positional bonuses for many boards in parallel on the GPU.
-On systems without a compatible GPU the engine automatically falls back to CPU evaluation.
+* **CUDA‑accelerated evaluation:** Evaluates boards in batches on the GPU using a constant piece‑square table.
+The CPU performs move generation and search while the GPU computes static scores for many positions concurrently.
+On systems without a compatible GPU the engine falls back to the CPU evaluator.
 * **Modular design:** Board representation, move generation, search and evaluation are split into separate source files for clarity.